kvvzie/xhrSpammer/README.md

 # xhrSpammer
-## a tool that helps u with spamming any xhr requests
+## a tool that helps u with spamming any powershell xhr requests

 ### to use u need any phyton debbuger with terminal